fsjohnhuang/notebook/note/front_end/window.onunload.md

+Actions that invoke the `beforeunload` event:
+1. navigating to another page directly in the address bar or via a link.
+2. closing or refresh current page.
+3. operating the location object of current page.
+4. invocation of `window.navigate` method
+5. invocation of `window.open` or `document.open` method to load a document in the same page.

 ### under Chromium
   error message `Blocked alert/prompt/confirm() during beforeunload/unload.` would come up, when we call alert,prompt and confirm method of Window object in beforeunload or unload event handler. if the return value of `beforeunload` event handler was null or undefined,the alert/prompt/confirm dialog would not show up. if the return value of `beforeunload` is the one except null or undefined, it would be as the text of confirm dialog before close/refresh the page.(caution: without invocation of alert, prompt or confirm method)